bartificer/programming-by-stealth/docs/authorguide.md

 This series is co-created by Bart Busschots & Allison Sheridan …
 ```

+Notice that this page makes use of the ability to specify different titles for the page itself and the tab/window header shown in the browser.
+In this case the tab will be titled *"Bart & Allison"*, while the page's content is headed with *"About the Authors"*

 The following table describes the supported front matter fields in detail:

 | Field                  | Type       | Required    | Description                                                  |